python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

     - The Windows keyboard shortcut: Alt + 0171 then release.
     - Alternatively, you can just copy and paste the character above.

 - The next step would be to add a simple 3 letter word in the remaining slots.
+The cursor control is unconventional: you must press `Tab` after each character to move the focus to the next character slot.

 - It should now look like this